Algorithm development

 This is recommended to do whenever you want to change something like the name of the function, as it will ensure that it will be updated in all places it was mentioned.

-The update command can also be used to update your algorithm to a new version, even after you have implemented your functions.
+The update command can also be used without --change-answers to update your algorithm to a new version, even after you have implemented your functions.
 This is helpful when there is new functionality or changes in vantage6 that require algorithms to update.

 Implement the algorithm functions

-We are going to implement the central and partial functions.
+First step is to implement the central and partial functions.
 The easiest is to start with the partial function.
 Using the Pandas dataframe that is provided by the algorithm tools, the following should be extracted for the requested column:

 • The number of rows that contains a number